MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-supported-os.md

 > [!NOTE]
 > To deploy Windows 10 client operating systems on Azure Stack Hub, you must have [Windows per-user licensing](https://www.microsoft.com/licensing/product-licensing/windows10.aspx) or purchase through a Qualified Multitenant Hoster ([QMTH](https://www.microsoft.com/en-us/CloudandHosting/licensing_sca.aspx)).

 Marketplace images are available for pay-as-you-use or BYOL (EA/SPLA) licensing.
-Use of both on a single Azure Stack instance isn't supported.
-During deployment, Azure Stack injects a suitable version of the guest agent into the image.
+Use of both on a single Azure Stack Hub instance isn't supported.
+During deployment, Azure Stack Hub injects a suitable version of the guest agent into the image.

 Datacenter editions are available in Azure Stack Marketplace for downloading; customers can bring their own server images including other editions.
 Windows client images aren't available in Azure Stack Marketplace.